This is all about drive format and, mainly, why ExFat is not your friend.

 What should you do instead?
 It depends on your primary platform.

 - If you’re mainly on Windows, format everything NTFS and buy a utility like MacDrive.
-It can read/write the Mac format on a Windows system.
+It can read/write the Mac formats on a Windows system.

 That way, you stop thinking about what any drive is formatted and just get your work done.

 One footnote: I am hesitant to mention other ways to write NTFS on OSX for free.
-And at least one way to read HFS+ on Windows (for free).
+And at least one way to read mac-formatted drives on Windows (for free).
 Why am I hesitant?
 I consider disk access too important.
 I want a group with support.

 I hope this answers some common drive questions.
 Friends don’t let friends use ExFAT.
 Hope you found this helpful.
 And let me know if you have any questions.